 Growth and Expansion As a company grows, it is logical to expect that a larger amount of working capital is required.
 It is, of course, difficult to determine precisely the relationship between the growth in the volume of business of a company and the increase in its working capital.
 The composition of working capital in a growing company also shifts with economic circumstances and corporate practice.
 Other things being equal, growth industries require more working capital than those that are static.
+Vagaries in the Availability of Raw Material The availability or otherwise of certain raw, materials on a

-Vagaries in the Availability of Raw Material The availability or otherwise of certain raw, materials on a continuous basis .without interruption would sometimes affect the requirement of working capital There may be some materials which cannot be procured easily either because of their sources are few or they are irregular.
+Vagaries in the Availability of Raw Material The availability of otherwise of certain raw, materials on a continuous basis .without interruption would sometimes affect the requirement of working capital There may be some materials which cannot be procured easily either because of their sources are few or they are irregular.
 To sustain smooth production, therefore, the firm might be compelled to purchase and stock them far in excess of genuine production needs.
 This will result in an excessive inventory of such materials.
 The procurement of some essential raw materials is difficult because of their sporadic supply.
 This happens very often with raw Materials which are in short supply and are controlled to endure equitable distribution.
 The buyer has in such cases very limited options as to the quantum and timing of procurement.